The red circle indicates the subject of this chapter

 - Hizen (肥前)

 Both katana and wakizashi in Hizen have a well-balanced shape.
-Hizen area tends to make a sword with Chu-suguha-hoture (medium width straight hamon with a frayed look) with fine nie (沸).
-Boshi has a standard clean line with uniform width tempered line.
-If you see a shinto sword with Chu-suguha and boshi looks like the one below it is often made by Hizen Tadayoshi (肥前忠吉).
+Hizen area tends to make swords with Chu-suguha-hotsure (a medium-width straight hamon that looks like frayed fabric.) with fine nie (沸).
+The boshi has a regular clean line with uniform width tempered line, as shown in the illustration below.
+If you see a shinto sword which has Chu-suguha hamon and a boshi that looks like the one below, it is often made by Hizen Tadayoshi (肥前忠吉).
 Very fine Ji-hada (surface), sometimes called Nukame-hada.